robstoll/atrium/README.md

 # Roadmap
 I plan that Atrium will support in the future:
 - Assertion functions for `Iterable` with nullable elements
 - Generating testing reports in html
+  - generate multiple reports in the same test run
+  - extension for Spek so that reporting includes the `describe`, `it` etc.
 - Inclusion of mockito's verify (so that it appears in the report as well)

 [Feature Requests](https://github.com/robstoll/atrium/issues/new?title=[Feature])